Sir Henry Wilson, 1st Baronet: Summer battles

-Wilson, along with Milner and Hankey (Leo Amery sometimes covering for him), was on the X Committee, an inner circle which met to brief Lloyd George prior to War Cabinet meetings.
-Two-thirds of the meetings were in the crisis period between May and the halting of the German offensives in July 1918.
-In early June, after the Third Battle of the Aisne, even Wilson feared the French might be "done".
+Wilson, along with Milner and Hankey, was on the X Committee, an inner circle which met to brief Lloyd George prior to War Cabinet meetings.
 Wilson travelled to France four times, seeing Foch and Haig each time and Clemenceau on three of them.
 Wilson ordered detailed planning to begin for a potential evacuation of the BEF; the British Embassy in Paris packed up much of their archive in case evacuation was required.

-Wilson (along with Haig, Milner, Lloyd George and du Cane) attended the sixth meeting of the Supreme War Council in Paris, 1–3 June, at which there was much French anger at the low level of British recruitment and Haig's reluctance to send reinforcements to the French sector.
+Wilson attended the sixth meeting of the Supreme War Council in Paris, 1–3 June, at which there was much French anger at the low level of British recruitment and Haig's reluctance to send reinforcements to the French sector.

 Wilson was promoted to substantive general on 3 June 1918.
-Along with Hankey and Milner, Wilson attended an emergency meeting at 10, Downing Street on 5 June, at which abandonment of the Channel Ports or even evacuation was discussed.
-Wilson also attended the Paris conference of 7 June, along with Foch, Milner, Haig, Weygand and Clemenceau, at which Foch again berated Haig for his reluctance to send reinforcements.
-Wilson helped to defuse the situation by obtaining a promise from Foch that the British and French Armies would not be separated as Petain had assured him that Paris was no longer in danger.
+Along with Hankey and Milner, Wilson attended an emergency meeting at 10 Downing Street on 5 June, at which abandonment of the Channel Ports or even evacuation was discussed.
+Wilson also attended the Paris conference of 7 June, at which Foch again berated Haig for his reluctance to send reinforcements.
+Wilson helped to defuse the situation by obtaining a promise from Foch that the British and French Armies would not be separated as Pétain had assured him that Paris was no longer in danger.
 At the end of June Lloyd George asked Milner if Britain could continue the war without France.
 Wilson visited Italy again at the end of June 1918.